 High School Grant

-High school students may take up to seven hours per semester and receive a study grant equal to 50 percent of the tuition.
+High school students may take up to eight hours per semester and receive a study grant equal to 50 percent of the tuition.
 This applies only to standard courses and excludes independent studies, online courses, tutorials, internships, applied and activity courses in the music, art, communication, and physical education/recreation (including equestrian) departments.
 The student will be responsible for any associated course or lab fees.
 This grant may not be held concurrently with any other Houghton grants or scholarships.
 Students are only eligible to take a specific course if room is available under the normal limits.

 Wesleyan Grant ($1,500)